learn-co-curriculum/js-ajax-callbacks-lab/README.md

 ## Instructions

 All of the HTML and Javascript files have been provided.
 The file `index.html` has the mad lib UI.
 You will be adding your code to `script.js`.
-You can run the tests by entering `learn` or `learn-b` in terminal.
+You can run the tests by entering `learn` or `learn -b` in terminal.

 1. When a user clicks the noun button, load the words from the `noun.html`.